wftutorials/laravel-tutorial2/Tutorial.md

 }
 ```

 Thats it.
 When we enter information in our form.
-Our Post should b added to the database.
+Our Posts should be added to the database.
+As shown in the pictures below.

 [entering_form_data.png]